ogechukwu1/Web-Solution-With-Wordpress/README.md

 Here we are to open MySQL port 3306 on DB Server EC2.
 For extra security, you shall allow access to the DB server ONLY from your Web Server’s IP address, so in the Inbound Rule configuration specify source as /32.

-Result:

-open port 3306 on your db-server and input your webserver private ip address/32 on the source.
+i.e open port 3306 on your db-server and input your webserver private ip address/32 on the source.

 ![](./images/101.png)

-Go to your webserver and install MySQL client and test that you can connect from your Web Server to your DB server by using mysql-client
+Go to your webserver terminal and install MySQL client and test that you can connect from your Web Server to your DB server by using mysql-client